 For special notice to Principal Investigator, State Outreach Team for Youth in Transition, Federal Project Officer, etc. This should include any changes in staffing, including of persons, time spent, and/or responsibilities.
 Attach resumes and qualifications of new staff.
-During this report period Bob Lauro has resigned as the YIT coordinator.
-HCRS continues to adversities for new YIT worker.
-HCRS is hoping to hire a candidate with a Masters with an interest in substance abuse treatment.
-This will allow the Transition Services to have a young adult friendly approach.
-It is also the hope of HCRS that this person will stay at HCRS pass the grant period to continue to support the system
+HCRS was able to hire Laura Bryant-Williams as the YIT Clinician.
+This allows the Transition Services to have a young adult friendly approach.
+It also allows HCRS to continue with services and supports pass the grant period to continue to support the system